Glia-Neuron Interactions:

 To better understand how oligodendrocytes support neurons, we plan to use mutant mouse strains that have altered myelination, in particular a mouse strain that lacks oligodendroglia and myelin along the optic nerves, which are normally highly myelinated.
 We plan to examine differences in axon structure and function along unmyelinated axon segments and myelinated segments using super resolution microscopy methods as well as methods that examine local protein production and transport functions along axons.

-OPCs (green) and oligodendrocytes (magenta) myelinating dorsal root ganglion neuron axons (grey) in culture.
+OPCs (green) and oligodendrocytes (magenta) myelinating dorsal root ganglion neuron axons (white) in culture.
 Cell nuclei are shown in blue.

 Glia-Glia Interactions: